dadukhankevin/aura/README.md

 Contributions welcome!
 Please fork the repo and open PRs for:

 * New syntax features
-* Enhanced error messages
+* Enhanced error messages or compiler validations
-* Improved LLM compilation strategies
+* Improved LLM compilation strategies and prompt engineering
 * Performance optimizations
+* More examples!

 ---